 M Shed

 Another Harbourside treasure is the M Shed.
 The M Shed is a social history museum, the place to learn more about the places, life and times of Bristol’s residents past and present.
-Free Entry
+Entry is free.

 Bristol Tourist Attractions